kubuntu-team/KubuQA/README.md

 - [ ] Introductory dialog that gives an overview of what is about to happen
 - [ ] Implement various variables to make the script more configurable and accessible
+  - [ ] Make sure to validate the input
 - [ ] Provide an "Uninstall" option

 ## License